Welcome to theater without barriers.

-Aspiring actors from these populations historically have had little to no opportunity to perform or to explore and develop their talents and skills.
-Mainstream theater almost never cast a person who is neurodivergent, blind or Deaf, except as the rare character who has one of those disabilities.
+Aspiring actors who are neurodivergent, blind, low-vision, Deaf or hard-of-hearing rarely have the opportunity to perform or to explore and develop their talents and skills.
+Mainstream theater almost never casts a person who is neurodivergent, blind or Deaf, except as the (rare) character with one of those characteristics.
 (Until the past generation or so, people of color experienced similar casting barriers for similar reasons.)

 ALL IN is a project of Short Center Repertory, a theater company established in 1988 as a community outreach program of Developmental Disabilities Service Organization.
-Short Center Rep launched ALL IN in 2024 as part of its Climate Theater project in collaboration with InnerVision Theater and Theater V58.
-The companies presented ALL IN again in 2025 with the goal of making it an ongoing cultural asset for the Sacramento region.

 A woman in a red skirt and white jacket looks down at a man in shorts and colorful shirt lying on his back at her feet.
 Behind them are two ASL interpreters dressed in black.